philipmendels/use-flexible-undo/stories/basics/make-undoable-delta-intro.md

-In this example the function **makeUndoable** which is returned by **useFlexibleUndo** is used to make a single undoable function "add".

-See the readme 👉 of each example for more info and see the other examples 👈 for different ways of making undoable functions and managing state.
+In this example we manually construct the do/redo and undo handlers for the undoable "add" and "subtract" to useFlexibleUndo, and receive the corresponding undoable "add" and "subtract" functions as part of the hooks return values.